-To support, strengthen, and promote Nevada CASA programs and advocate for effective public policy for children in the child welfare system.
+3. Advocate for effective public policy for children in Nevada’s child welfare system.

 • What is a CASA?
 Court Appointed Special Advocate.

 • CASA Volunteers are appointed by judges to speak in court for the safety and well-being of an abused or neglected child.

 • Children assigned to a CASA volunteer are victims of abuse or neglect.

 • CASA volunteers come from all walks of life.
 More than half of all CASA volunteers are employed full-time.

 • A CASA for kids is well trained and supported by competent and professional staff.

 • Judges, attorneys, child protective workers, and parents overwhelmingly report that CASA volunteers make a difference with the children they serve.

 • Children with a CASA volunteer are half as likely to spend time in long-term foster care, defined as more than three years in care.